Skip to main content

 Compensation for Damages

-✓ Reviewing processes around conducting data protection impact assessments.
-Does your business have a Data Protection Officer, or DPO?
-Does it need one?
-In some scenarios under the PDP Law, failure to appoint a DPO when required can lead to sanctions, potential fines, or written warnings, along with the suspension of data processing.
+Reviewing processes around conducting data protection impact assessments.
+Does your business have a Data Protection Officer (DPO)?
+In some scenarios, failure to appoint a DPO when required can lead to sanctions, potential fines, or written warnings, along with the suspension of data processing.

 To ensure compliance with PDP Law, organizations must process data in a way that ensures security, including protection against unauthorized or illegal processing and against accidental loss, destruction, or damage.